Detail from Fra Mauro’s ‘mappa mundi’, ca. 1450. Biblioteca Nazionale Marciana, Venice.

 Computational history: from big data to big simulations

 Andrea Nanetti and Siew Ann Cheong*, ‘Chapter 19, Computational History: from Big Data to Big Simulations’.
-In Shu-Heng Chen (Ed.), Big Data in Computational Social Science and Humanities, Springer Series on Computational Social Sciences (forthcoming).
+In Shu-Heng Chen (Ed.), Big Data in Computational Social Science and Humanities, Springer Series on Computational Social Sciences.
+Invited for submission in October 2015.
+Submitted for publication in January 2017.
+Accepted for publication in September 2017.
+The book is expected to appear in 2018.

 The chapter first provides an overview of how big data and its mathematical calculation enter into the historical discourse.
 Second, it presents a complex network and data-driven approach to mining historical sources.
 Third, it explains how this tool allows historians to deal with historical data issues, and take advantage of the automatic extraction of key narratives to formulate and test their hypotheses about the course of history in other actions or in additional data sets.
 Lastly, it describes the vision of how this narrative-driven analysis of historical big data can lead to the development of multi-scale agent-based models and simulations to generate ensembles of counterfactual histories that would deepen our understanding of why our actual history developed the way it did, and how to treasure these human experiences.